The Piazza Center for Plastic Surgery and Advanced Skin Care

 On rare occasions, changes occur after breast augmentation that can cause you to feel less than completely satisfied with your results.
-There can be problems with regard to size, shape and position of the breasts as well as skin laxity.
-Also, as we get older, genetics, gravity and other factors affect the breasts and their position on the chest, often resulting in a saggy appearance.
-A top board-certified plastic surgeon, Dr. Rocco Piazza has specialized training in revisionary procedures to correct problems with the breast fold, malposition of the breast implants, and shape distortion.
-Dr. Piazza performs breast augmentation revision surgery in Austin for women from New Braunfels, Laredo, Wimberley, Dripping Springs, Kyle, and the surrounding area who want to correct these problems and attain a more aesthetically pleasing shape.
+There can be problems with regard to size, shape, and position of the breasts as well as skin laxity.
+As we get older, genetics, gravity, and other factors affect the breasts and their position on the chest, often resulting in a saggy appearance.

 Reasons for Revision Breast Augmentation

-Most women are very satisfied with their breast augmentation results and complications are rare.
+Most women are very satisfied with their breast augmentation results, and complications are rare.
 Still, age-related changes to the body can affect the appearance of the breasts over time.
 Additionally, the implants themselves are not designed to last forever, so most women will eventually need revision surgery even if they were initially happy with their results.
+Common reasons for revision breast augmentation include:

 Elective Implant Exchange